 Know your rights before you sign a publishing agreement!

-This video overviews a copyright transfer agreement to familiarize you with how to understand a copyright transfer agreement, what to look out for in your journal publishing contracts, and your options.
+This UC Office of Scholarly Communication (OSC) page discusses what to look out for in a copyright transfer agreement, what to look out for in your journal publishing contracts, and your options.

 We can’t give you legal advice, but we can help you understand issues and find more resources.
 Please contact us at firstname.lastname@example.org.